-How to Invest in Commercial Real Estate
+How to Become a Commercial Real Estate Investor

 We worked on the move for over an hour.
 I could do it, but I was thinking about each step in the process and, it felt clumsy.
 Sean, who’s extremely patient with me, kept going back over my foot work.